honeynet/capture-hpc/capture-server/Readme.txt

 DATABASE OPTION (Make sure you have installed MySQL server or PostgreSQL server if you want to use database functionalities)
  - Operation options:
-  + Without input-url file, Capture will get all urls from database (url table) for inspecting. java -Djava.net.preferIPv4Stack=true -jar CaptureServer.jar -s <IP listening address>:<IP listening port>
+  + Without input-url file, Capture will get all urls from database (url table) for inspecting. java -Djava.net.preferIPv4Stack=true -jar CaptureServer.jar -s <IP listening address>:<IP listening port> start

   + With -f input-url file and -c false option, Capture will get all urls from input-url file, insert these urls into database without checking existence of these urls in database, and then inspect these urls. java -Djava.net.preferIPv4Stack=true -jar CaptureServer.jar -s <IP listening address>:<IP listening port> -f input_uris.txt -c false